Riyabisai-13/tassk-3/README.md

 ---

 ## Simple fixes or mitigations
--Enforce message signing in the host's configuration.
+1. Enforce message signing in the host's configuration.
 On Windows, this is found in the policy setting 'Microsoft network server: Digitally sign communications (always)'.
 On Samba, the setting is called 'server signing'.
 See the 'see also' links for further details.

--Purchase or generate a proper SSL certificate for this service.
+2. Purchase or generate a proper SSL certificate for this service.

--Using this information it is possible to connect and bind to each service by sending an RPC request to the remote port/pipe.
+3. Using this information it is possible to connect and bind to each service by sending an RPC request to the remote port/pipe.

--This plugin will run on Windows (using netstat.exe) in the event that the target being scanned is localhost.
+4.This plugin will run on Windows (using netstat.exe) in the event that the target being scanned is localhost.